itsays-zqc/my-website/docs/test/SDK/4Source.md

 **waist_size_and_position**

-*waist radius*: 1/e field (1/e2 power) radius of the beam for a Gaussian beam .
+*waist radius*: 1/e field (1/e2 power) radius of the beam for a Gaussian beam.

 *distance from waist*: The distance between the injection plane and the beam waist.
 A positive distance indicates a diverging beam, while a negative distance indicates a converging beam.